 Weed seeds are then buried below-cultivated seeds.
 The disc plough is more suitable for use in the heavy, stick) and dry tropical sails with the mouldboard plough.

 (b) Harrowing cultural practices

-This called pulverization of soil.
+This is called the pulverization of soil.

-It can be done by means of Indian hoes tractor driven disc ridger or mouldboard ridger.
+It can be done by means of Indian hoes tractor-driven disc ridger or mouldboard ridger.

 Ridging is done normally across the slope of the land to prevent it from being washed away by erosion.
 It is spaced 1m apart.

 A standard ridge should be 25m long.
 It has a conically shaped top or rest or triangular shape.
-The trench between two ridges is called furrow.
+The trench between two ridges is called a furrow.

 They are also called cross-bars.
 They help to keep water in the furrow for plant use in the ridges and prevent water erosion.

 Ridging increases the depth of surface soil for better crop growth.